KuhlTime/bachelor-thesis/content/06_implementation.md

 <!-- Goal: 1500 Words -->
 # Implementation

 Besides conceptualizing the application, I have fully developed the first two versions of the applications.
-As time ran out at the end the 3rd and 4th versions are still in development and need some refinement to be completed.
-In the following sections I have documented all software I have implemented so far:
+As time ran out at the end -- the 3rd and 4th versions are still in development and need some refinement to be completed.
+In the following sections I have documented all software I have implemented so far.

 ## Project Management